keepthrifty/keepthrifty.github.io/_posts/2017-08-01-nothing-new-year-month-seven-update.md

 - _Car maintenance parts (we know we need new tires next year)_
 - _Home remodeling_

-As you saw above, we had an additional ten items this month - no small amount, but still an improvement from July of 2016, where we bought twenty-one.
+As you saw above, we had an additional eleven items this month - no small amount, but still an improvement from July of 2016, where we bought twenty-one.

-Through the first six months of the year, we've purchased __eighteen__ things new that weren't on the exception list:
+Through the first seven months of the year, we've purchased __nineteen__ things new that weren't on the exception list:
 - In month one, we purchased replacement carbon monoxide detectors
 - In month four, we purchased a replacement power cord for my wife's laptop and a costume for one of our kids as a birthday present
 - In month five, we purchased stainless steel straws and a dress/cover-up
 - In month six, we purchased a stuffed animal, recycled plastic food storage containers, and car games for our road trip
-- In month seven, we purchased four new dresses, four accessories, a pair of sunglasses, and replacement ice packs.
+- In month seven, we purchased three new dresses, four accessories, a pair of sunglasses, shorts, a shirt, and replacement ice packs.

 We've missed our goal in a good portion of the months but we are still purchasing a lot fewer new items this year.
 By way of comparison, I looked at our spending from January through Julu of _last year_ and we had purchased ___73 new items___!